DarkDimius/imp-bench/README.md

 You can re-run those benchmarks by calling

      jmh:run -i 10 -wi 10 -f3 -t 1
 ## Low level details
 Optionally, you could also use JVM dissasemmler plugin to see if generated assembly differs as I did.
 The generated assembly was the same.
 Hotspot was able to optimize both of them to a single read of the very same constant object.
 The assembly suggest that the actuall running time is around _1 nanosecond_ in both cases as second nanosecond is taken by benchmarking framework itself.

+[baseline.assembly.txt](https://github.com/DarkDimius/imp-bench/blob/master/baseline.assebly.txt) contains the assembly for the `implicitly[ClassTag[Int]]` where you can see that hotspot was able to get rid of all the overheads.

+In order to reproduce this outputm you would need to run on Linux with `-prof perfasm`.
+You would also need a jvm that has dissassembler plugin installed.
+Setting it up is quite involved, and you'll likely need to build it from source of your version of JDK.
+Google for `hsdis` for more details.

 There is a small difference in the size of generated method:
 `implicitly[ClassTag[Int]]` becomes